aj3705/serverless-microservices/README.md

-# Serverless Microservices - Sample implementation
+# Serverless Microservices - an Example implementation

-This tutorial provides step by step guidance for implementing an example serverless microservices architecture based on [Azure serverless services][1].
+This tutorial provides step by step guidance for implementing an example serverless microservices architecture based on Azure serverless services.
+The following services are used in this implementation:
+- Azure Functions
+- Azure Cosmos DB
+- Azure Service Bus
+- Azure API Management
+- Azure Application Insights

 In this tutorial you will:
 - [Create an Azure App Service Web App and register it with with Azure DevOps.](#u1)